 I follow the smell of stale farts and acidic coffee to a beverage station where I figure I can get both a coffee and directions.
 The lighting makes most people look sickly though those with fair hair and skin do look striking.
 It makes sense given that this is their habitat.
 I impatiently wait in line as an overweight blond-haired man wearing grey pinstripe pants held up with red braces fills a one litre Dunkin’ Donuts coffee mug with French Roast coffee made on the espresso setting.
-[My powers of detection identify him as one of the contributors to the office’s methane problem.]

 As I prepare my own mug of strong coffee, I ask litre-of-espresso-man for directions to the fishbowl.
 He smiles knowingly (let-us-say-a-prayer for those less fortunate than us) then points north.
 I know its north because I can see Tribeca through distant windows.